 - Don't forget about emergencies: We've all had that unexpected expense – a car repair, medical emergency, or lay-off – that blows our budget out the window.
 While putting money into super can offer tax advantages, it also makes those funds much harder to access in a hurry.
-Make sure you have the means to pay for an unexpected expense by setting aside money in an ‘emergency fund’ savings account – the last thing you want to have to do is sell your shares if you find yourself in a tight spot.
+Make sure you have the means to pay for an unexpected expense by setting aside money in an ‘emergency fund’ savings account.
+The last thing you want is to have to sell your shares if you find yourself in a tight spot.

 Once you've done those basic calculations and set upon some financial goals, you should be able to find an amount you can commit to investing every month.

 Yes, every month.

 Investing a lump sum once and forgetting about it will still pay off in the long run, but depositing a little bit more every month will help you reach your financial goals sooner.

 That amount might be $2,000 each month, or maybe it's just $10 a month.
 The overall amount doesn't really matter, as long as it's right for you.

 Is there a minimum amount to start buying ASX shares?

-To execute a buy or a sell trade on the ASX, most brokers require a minimum order value of $500.
-Some brokers are more lenient than others in this area, but as a general rule, $500 is usually the minimum amount for a buy or a sell order on an ASX-listed investment.
+To execute a buy or sell trade on the ASX, most brokers require a minimum order value of $500.
+Some brokers are more lenient than others in this area, but as a general rule, $500 is usually the minimum amount.

 Saying that, many unlisted investment vehicles such as managed funds or investing apps have different rules, and will accept lower investment amounts.
 If $500 is too much for your own investing needs, this might be an area worth exploring.

 How can I invest a small amount?

 To invest any amount of money in individual shares, index funds, or other types of investments, you'll need to open an account with a broker.